ales-erjavec/anyqt/docs/source/anyqt.rst

     QUrl in Qt5 has a different interface (some functionality was split into QUrlParse).
 No attempt is made to taper over the differences.

+* :class:`QSignalMapper` imported from this module has `mappedInt`, `mappedString`, `mappedObject` and `mappedWidget` signals defined even when not present in Qt < 5.15.
+Use these instead of deprecated `mapped` overloads for forward compatibility with Qt6

+  .. note:: A subclass of the real QSignalMapper is used.

 Use `AnyQt.QtCore.QT_VERSION` to check if a feature is present.